 You are taking video to remember.
 The scenery around you won’t change much.
-For example, the Louvre will look the same in a decade.
+For example, the Statue of Liberty will look the same in a decade.
 But the people in your video won’t.
 That’s important.
 While a gorgeous landscape or cityscape can be compelling on its own, use it as a backdrop for your subjects.

 3. Look for the story:

-Rather than filming the family waiting in line to board the plane or ship, think about the story around it.
+Rather than filming the family waiting in line, think about the story around it.
 Creating a storyboard beforehand can help you plan out your video.
 You can include short clips of everyone packing.
 Or talking about how excited they are to visit Europe.
 A few shots of landmarks can provide context.
 You can film the family enjoying their first meal together abroad and talking about what they love.
 Consider what makes this trip special and document the fun.